PII-Bench: Evaluating Query-Aware Privacy Protection Systems: PII-Benchmark

 \subsection{Human Performance}

-To establish a human baseline for PII-Bench, we recruited 25 graduate students specializing in data security from top universities across China.
-All participants had at least two years of research experience in privacy protection and information security.
-Before the formal evaluation, participants completed a comprehensive training session and passed a qualification test (detailed in Appendix~\ref{sec:human_eval}).

-We designed two evaluation sets: a main test set comprising 400 randomly sampled instances (200 each from PII-single and PII-multi), and a challenging set of 100 instances from PII-distract.
-Each instance underwent independent assessment by five participants through our online evaluation platform.
-Participants performed two sequential tasks: PII recognition, which involved determining minimal text spans, associated subjects, and PII types for all entities in the user description, followed by query-relevant PII detection to identify entities essential for addressing the given query.
+To establish a human baseline, we recruited 25 graduate students with at least two years of research experience in privacy protection and data security from top Chinese universities.
+All participants completed comprehensive training and passed a qualification test before formal evaluation (details in Appendix~\ref{sec:human_eval}).
+We evaluated 400 randomly sampled instances (200 each from PII-single and PII-multi) and 100 instances from PII-distract, with each instance independently assessed by five participants.
+Participants performed two sequential tasks: PII detection, which involved determining minimal text spans, associated subjects, and PII types for all entities in the user description, followed by query-relevant PII detection to identify entities essential for addressing the given query.
 The result of the human baseline is shown in Table~\ref{tab:human_perf}.